dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-moral-consequentialism.md

 in kind.
 I don't think there's any good answer to this, but again, it depends most on each individual's awareness of the situation, the actions of the others and, crucially, the intent of all involved.
-Did group B that responded know that the initial person that asked group A to injure them in some way?
+Did group B that responded know that the initial person asked group A to injure them in some way?

 <a name="paradoxes-of-karma-justice-knowledge-and-intent" />

 ### [Paradoxes of Karma, Justice, Knowledge and Intent](#paradoxes-of-karma-justice-knowledge-and-intent)

-Ultimately, it's very difficult to resolve these examinations of karma and justice and that places us into a paradoxical situation.
+Ultimately, it's very difficult to resolve these examinations of karma and justice.
+That places us into a paradoxical situation.
 It's best for everyone to be aware of the actions, knowledge and intent of others, while at the same time acknowledging that information people are burdened with can influence their actions.
-It could be perceived as manipulation, etc. It's paradoxical because, ideally, everyone should want to know as much as possible, but, as everyone knows, ignorance is bliss.
+It could be perceived as manipulation, etc. It's paradoxical because, ideally, everyone should want to know as much as possible, but, as we all know, ignorance is bliss.

 All of these issues are rendered much more interesting when we truly